GE AC44C6M

-The GE AC44C6M is an AC-traction 4400 hp diesel locomotive, rebuilt from GE Transportation Dash 9 locomotives.
+The GE AC44C6M is an AC-traction 4400 hp diesel locomotive rebuilt from Dash 9 (and sometimes AC4400CW) locomotives.
 AC44C6M rebuilds have been done by GE (now Wabtec), American Motive Power, and Norfolk Southern's Juniata and Roanoke Shops, starting in September 2015.
 The AC44C6M retains the 16-cylinder 7FDL-16 prime mover used in the core locomotive prior to rebuilding, but replaces the Dash 9's DC traction motors with alternating current GE 5GEB13B7 traction motors.
 Externally, Norfolk Southern's Dash 9-40Cs received new wide-nosed cabs, and all rebuilt locomotives have a new hood front section with a new inverter cabinet behind the cab, while retaining the underframe and engine and radiator compartments of the original Dash 9 units.

 Rebuilding an old Dash 9 locomotive into an AC44C6M costs only 50-60% that of purchasing a brand new AC locomotive.
 Wabtec claims a 17% improvement in fuel efficiency, 30% improvement in reliability, and a 55% improvement in haulage capability.